Doctor of Physical Therapy Program

-is necessary for eligibility to sit for the licensure
+eligibility to sit for the licensure examination, which is

 Indiana State University is seeking accreditation of a new

-The program will submit an Application for Candidacy, which
+has submitted an Application for Candidacy, which is the

-stage.
-Submission of this document does not assure that the
+Submission of this document does not assure that the program

 Achievement of Candidate for Accreditation status is